| | | | |

 • Lime wedges

-Heat olive oil in a large skillet over medium-high heat.
-Once the pan is really hot add the pork and cook for 5-7 minutes or until the pork is cooked through.
+• Cook the pork by heating the olive oil in a large cast-iron skillet over medium-high heat.
+Once the skillet is hot, add the pork and cook for 5-7 minutes, stirring halfway through cooking, or until the pork is cooked through.
 Set aside.

-Cook the tortillas in a dry skillet over medium heat for 45 – 60 seconds on each side or until soft and pliable.
-Build tacos with pork, black beans, cotija cheese, pico de Gallo, and guacamole.
-Don’t forget a squeeze of fresh lime juice right before you eat it.
-Enjoy.
+• Build tacos with pork, cotija cheese, black beans, pico de Gallo, and guacamole.
+Don't forget a squeeze of fresh lime juice right before you eat it.

 Leave a Reply